Agatha Chapman: Early life

 Agatha Chapman was born in England in 1907, and immigrated to Canada in 1918.
 She came from a well-connected family.
-Her father had been a high court judge in India, while an uncle had been Lieutenant Governor of Manitoba.
-She was also the great granddaughter of Sir Charles Tupper, a Father of Confederation, premier of Nova Scotia from 1864–67 and, briefly in 1896, sixth prime minister of Canada.
+Her father had been a high court judge in India, while her uncle William Johnston Tupper had been Lieutenant Governor of Manitoba.
+She was also the great-granddaughter of Sir Charles Tupper, a Father of Confederation, premier of Nova Scotia from 1864 to 1867 and, briefly in 1896, sixth prime minister of Canada.

 Chapman received a B.A. in commerce from the University of British Columbia, and subsequently, in 1931, a master's degree.
 After working for an insurance company in Montreal, she joined the Bank of Canada in 1940.

 Career

 She was one of the first, if not the first, woman economist hired by the fledgling central bank, which itself had only been operating five years.
-Despite being a woman in a then male-dominated profession at a time when the Bank required female employees to resign upon marriage, Chapman excelled.
+Despite being a woman in a then male-dominated profession at a time when the bank required female employees to resign upon marriage, Chapman excelled.
 In 1942, she was seconded to the Dominion Bureau of Statistics, the forerunner of Statistics Canada, to join a team set up to develop Canada's national accounts from scratch.
 The "national accounts" provide estimates of a country's economic activity, broadly measuring the income and expenditures of key economic agents, such as consumers, corporations and governments.
 Following the Great Depression, the development of an accurate set of national accounts was a prerequisite for governments seeking to support and sustain a high level of economic activity.
 In this exceedingly important area of economic research, Chapman quickly became one of Canada's leading experts.

-She was the only female to attend the first United Nations Sub-Committee on National Income Statistics in 1945, which led to the United Nations System of National Accounts.
+She was the only woman to attend the first United Nations Sub-Committee on National Income Statistics in 1945, which led to the United Nations System of National Accounts.

 She so impressed economist Richard Stone with her grasp of national accounting that he insisted her name be added to the official report of the meeting thus recording her as the only female contributor to attend the first meeting of that Sub-Committee.
 The work of the sub-committee in which she took part gave rise to the U.N.'s System of National Accounts.